brunorijsman/rift-python/doc/command-line-options.md

 the configurion file "two_by_two_by_two.yaml" contains 10 simulated nodes with names core_1, core_2,
 agg_101, agg_102, etc.

-TODO: Document the syntax of the configuration file.

 ## Interactive mode

 By default, when you start the RIFT engine, it reports a port number on which it is listening for